-In this Ultimate Guide to Mleiha, I have listed the best sights and experiences worth including in your day out of Dubai itinerary.
-Most of the activities in Mleiha are free, while some come at a price for those who are looking for an organized hassle-free, or more luxury time out in the UAE desert.
+In this guide, I have listed the best sights and experiences in Mleiha.
+Most of the activities are completely free, while some come at a price for those of you who are looking for an organized hassle-free, or more luxurious time out in the UAE desert.

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep my blog running and grow by creating more awesome free content for you.